 The infrastructure will be used for research on the impact of the exposome on health.
 Researchers can access the resource to conduct studies on the exposome for different morbidity and health phenotypes.
 In addition, national and local governments that want to gain insight into the distribution of exposome related factors in their populations and use such information to create policy will be able to gain access to relevant information via a single portal.

 Specifically, EIRENE’s exposome maps will contain data on:

 -the social environment (e.g. household income, social capital, social networks, cultural norms, cultural capital, and psychological and mental stress);

 -the physical-chemical environment (e.g. occupational exposures, surface water contaminations, ground water contamination, drinking water contamination, soil contamination, food contaminants, plastics and plasticizers, persistent organic pollutants, flame retardants, fragrance products, pesticides, pollen/mold/fungus, agricultural activities, outdoor and indoor pollution, odor & noise, ambient light, electromagnetic fields, and temperature/humidity);

 -the lifestyle environment (alcohol use, smoking, drug use, diet, sleep behavior, and physical activity); and ecosystems (food outlets, alcohol outlets, built up environment and urban land uses, population density, walkability, and green/blue space);

 The reference exposome will contain individual level data on all of the factors mentioned above and in addition, measures of chemicals, nutrients in biological materials.

-In addition to hosting the exposome data, NIFER will also provide analytical services to analyze multi-dimensional time-varying exposome information.
+In addition to hosting the exposome data, EIRENE will also provide analytical services to analyze multi-dimensional time-varying exposome information.